magicwarms/restfulapi-books/README.md

 # Assessment

 ## Overview
-This project serves as an assessment for the role of Backend Engineer at Mr. Cornellius.
+This project serves as an assessment for the role of Backend Engineer for Mr. Cornellius.

 ## Installation & Running
 ### Build